-16.4.3 Displaying a directory entry
+18.4.3 Displaying a directory entry

-- Use to select the entry you want. - Press the display key View or the navigation key .
+- Use T to select the entry you want. - Press the display key View or the navigation key .

-Press the display key Options View
+Press the display key Options > View

 The directory entry is displayed with its detailed information.
-Only attributes for which a value is stored are shown ( $\rightarrow$ p.
-131).
+Only attributes for which a value is stored are shown (\rightarrow p.
+153).

-- Use to scroll through the entry. - Press the End call key r or the Back display key to close the entry.
+- Use to scroll through the entry. - Press the End call key or the Back display key to close the entry.

-16.4.4 Dialling a number from the directory
+18.4.4 Dialling a number from the directory

-- Use to select the entry you want in the directory. - eral phone numbers, they are displayed in a selection list.
+- ▶ Use 😭 to select the entry you want in the directory. - Press the Talk key .
+If only one phone number is stored, it is dialled.
+If there are several phone numbers, they are displayed in a selection list.

-- Use to select the phone number you want in the detailed view of an entry: Phone (home), Phone (office) or Phone (mobile). - Press the Talk key .
+- Use to select the phone number you want in the detailed view of an entry: Phone (home), Phone (office) or Phone (mobile). - ▶ Press the Talk key 了.
 The number is dialled.